 Due to its immense public interest, we have retained the \textit{full} data we retrieved from the 99,884 suspended users including 1,240,405 tweets and 6,246,245 retweets.
 This detailed data is not part of \datasetname.
 However, we will distribute an anonymized version of this data to published academic researchers upon request.

 \paragraph{Images.} Because of their persuasive power and ease of spread, there is a growing interest in analyzing how visual misinformation spreads both within a platform or across platforms~\cite{zannettou2018origins,highfield2016instagrammatics,paris2019deepfakes, moreira2018image, zannettou2020characterizing}.
 However, visual information such as images or videos is difficult for many researchers to study due to computational and storage costs.
-Here, we make the information about image content shared in \datasetname~easier to use by sharing perceptual hash values for these images.
+Here, we make the information about image content shared in \datasetname~easier to use by researchers by sharing \textit{perceptual hash values} for these images \cite{petrov2017wavelet,zauner2011rihamark}.
+Common perceptual hashes are binary strings designed such that the Hamming distance~\cite{zauner2011rihamark} between two hashes is close if and only if the two corresponding images are \textit{perceptually} similar.
+In other words, an image that is only slightly transformed, for example, by re-sizing, cropping, or rotation, will have a similar hash value to the original image.

 With these numeric hash values, researchers can easily find duplicates and near-duplicate images in tweets, without working directly with cumbersome image content.
 To this end, we download all image media items that were posted in the tweets in the streaming data, and encode them with three different types of perceptual hashes.

-Common perceptual hashes are binary strings designed such that the Hamming distance~\cite{zauner2011rihamark} between two hashes is close if and only if the two corresponding images are \textit{perceptually} similar.
-In other words, an image that is only slightly transformed, for example, by re-sizing, cropping, or rotation, will have a similar hash value to the original image.
-However, as the definition of perceptual similarity is often subjective and the underlying algorithms are often different, various hashing functions have different performance characteristics dealing with various types of image transformations.
+As the definition of perceptual similarity is often subjective and the underlying algorithms are often different, various hash functions have different performance characteristics dealing with various types of image transformations.
 Therefore, we encode the images in our dataset with \textit{three} perceptual hash functions: the Perceptive Hash~(pHash), the Average Hash~(aHash), and the Wavelet Hash~(wHash)~\cite{petrov2017wavelet,zauner2011rihamark}.

-In total, our streamed tweets included 201,259 image URLs, 167,696 of them were retrieved during streaming.
+In total, our streamed tweets included 201,259 image URLs, 167,696 of them were successfully retrieved during streaming.
 We provide some more details about the distribution of these images in Section~\ref{sec:analysis}.